decert-me/rareskills-solana-course/src/en/chapter_24.md

 Note that we use the address of the signer (&(signer.as_ref().key().to_bytes())) to derive the address of the account where their points are stored.
 This behaves like a Solidity [mapping in Solana](https://www.rareskills.io/post/solana-solidity-mapping), where the [Solana “msg.sender / tx.origin”](https://www.rareskills.io/post/msg-sender-solana) is the key.

-In the initialize function, the program sets the initial points to 10 and the authority to the signer.
+In the `initialize` function, the program sets the initial points to `10` and the authority to the `signer`.
 The user does not have control over these initial values.

-The transfer_points function uses [Solana Anchor require macros and error code macros](https://www.rareskills.io/post/solana-require-macro) to ensure that 1) the Signer of the transaction is the authority of the account whose balance is getting deducted; and 2) the account has enough points balance to transfer.
+The `transfer_points` function uses [Solana Anchor require macros and error code macros](https://www.rareskills.io/post/solana-require-macro) to ensure that 1) the Signer of the transaction is the authority of the account whose balance is getting deducted; and 2) the account has enough points balance to transfer.

 The test codebase should be straightforward to understand.
 Alice and Bob initialize their accounts, then Alice transfer 5 points to Bob: